EmmanuelOmoiya/MicroBlog-Umoja3/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+You need to have the following software:

 ```
 Node Js